 VirtualBox (Oracle Installer)

 Let’s kick this off with VirtualBox.
 VirtualBox is a type 2 hypervisor developed by Oracle for running a virtual operating system on your computer and is arguably one of the most popular hypervisors in Linux.
-Most users are familiar with the installation procedure in Debian-based distributions, like Debian, Ubuntu, Mint, etc., by obtaining a Debian package from the distribution’s repositories provided by the distribution maintainers or adding a repository.
+Most users are familiar with the installation procedure in Debian-based distributions, such as Debian, Ubuntu, and Mint, by either installing a Debian package from the distribution’s repositories or by adding a repository.

-- To obtain the link to the installer, visit the official VirtualBox website, then click the big button “Download VirtualBox 7.0.”
+- To obtain the installer link, visit the official VirtualBox website and click the big button.

-- Then right-click on All distributions under VirtualBox 7.0.10 for Linux and select “Copy link.”
+- Then right-click All distributions under VirtualBox X.Y.Z for Linux, and select “Save as” to download the installer.

 VMware Workstation Player/Pro (VMware installer)